 We are also working to ensure we are contributing towards wider health outcomes and to help us to achieve this we are actively involved in Health and Wellbeing Boards and particularly their respective delivery groups.
 This has enabled us to look at how we might contribute towards the strategic outcomes that are set out in the two Sustainability and Transformation Partnerships (STP) that cover our Service area.
+We continue to monitor the STP and the development of the two Integrated Care Systems (ICS) across our Service area.
+We will work with the developing ICS Health and Care Partnerships to better understand how fire can contribute to improving the health of the communities we serve.

-Our potential role has been recognised in the STP delivery plans, particularly in terms of contributing towards one of the key themes which is prevention at scale.
-We continue to work closely with partners to determine areas where we can add value, especially through the on-going development and delivery of our Safe and Well visits and in delivering Safe and independent Living (SAIL).
+We continue to work closely with partners to determine areas where we can add value, especially through the on-going development and delivery of our Safe and Well visits and in delivering Safe and Independent Living (SAIL).
 This is a partnership referral process that signposts vulnerable people to appropriate services across the public and voluntary sector.
 Our success is linked to our ability to gain access to vulnerable people through our Safe and Well visits, which is reflective of our brand and positive reputation within our communities.
-The SAIL scheme is currently the immediate focus within both STP's as it is seen as one way to contribute towards the move away from a reactive approach to treatment and care, to a greater emphasis on prevention and proactive interventions that enable vulnerable people to live more independently.

-We have ensured that our Safe and Well advisors have been trained by Public Health to recognise more complex needs and to understand how and where individuals can be signposted to; so that they receive a person-centred needs approach.
-In addition, all of our Safe and Well advisors and our operational crews have received safeguarding, equality, diversity and inclusion and dementia awareness training.
+We have ensured that our Safe and Well advisors have been trained by Public Health to recognise more complex needs and to understand how and where individuals can be signposted to, so that they receive a person-centred needs approach.
+In addition, all of our Safe and Well advisors and our operational crews have received safeguarding, equality, diversity and inclusion, and dementia awareness training.
 We feel that this is invaluable in making sure we are able to signpost and request interventions from partners that are proportionate, appropriate and person centred.

 To support this, we have made sure that our community safety literature is available in multi-lingual formats and in audio or large print versions for the visually impaired which allows us to further engage and support vulnerable people across our diverse communities.
 We also have access to a dedicated translation service which can provide telephone assistance or personal interpreters to help deliver key messages.
+Our Service website is also fully translatable into multiple languages enabling communities to access key safety information.
 However, we do know that we need to continue to expand this work to ensure effective accessibility to all.